JohnySeven/TWatchSKDesigner/README.md

 6. Click on the Signal K icon in the upper right of the Binding Window and a list of all Paths on your Server will pop up.
 7. Click on "TWatchSK.battery" and click OK.
 The pop-up list will close and the Path will be displayed in the Binding Window.
 8. We could change any of the other fields that define how the data from this Path will be displayed, but we're not going to, so click on the "OK" button.
 The Binding Window will close, you'll see the Path displayed in the Edit Window, and the "Text" field will change to "--".
 The -- is a placeholder for where the actual data will appear.
 9. Change the "Text" field to "Battery -- %".
-As you type, the text will appear on the View itself, because Designer is a real-time WYSIWYG editor as much as possible.</font>
+As you type, the text will appear on the View itself, because Designer is a real-time WYSIWYG editor as much as possible.

 [![.NET](https://github.com/JohnySeven/TWatchSKDesigner/actions/workflows/dotnet.yml/badge.svg)](https://github.com/JohnySeven/TWatchSKDesigner/actions/workflows/dotnet.yml)